About Us

 Founder Todd Burleson has traveled the globe incessantly (from eight Everest expeditions and the Seven Summits, to Greenland and Mongolia), not only out of his love of guiding but his never-ending pursuit of perfecting the Alpine Ascents approach.

 In 1986, there wasn’t much of a business model for international guiding, but making a living at something you love has its merits.
-While Todd’s proficiency in climbing was well regarded, he also showed a flair for not only guiding and teaching, but looking at mountains as to how they might be successfully and safely guided (routes, camps, guide ratios, supplies and itineraries).
+While Todd’s proficiency in climbing was well regarded, he also showed a flair for not only guiding and teaching, but looking at mountains as to how they might be successfully and carefully guided (routes, camps, guide ratios, supplies and itineraries).
 From our early successes on Himalayan peaks, this approach soon took hold on mountains around the world.

 Willi Prittie joined on with Todd and added his relentless pursuit of perfection and joy of the mountains to the zeitgeist of Alpine Ascents.
 This unique combination snowballed into the creation of some of the finest logistics, training and guiding standards in the industry.

 With this recipe, Todd and Willi began sculpting a reputation as a climber’s outfitter.
-This included Willi maniacally developing the Alpine Ascents Mountaineering School, with the theme that any graduates should possess enough safety skills to call themselves a climber.
+This included Willi maniacally developing the Alpine Ascents Mountaineering School, with the theme that any graduates should possess enough risk management skills to call themselves a climber.
 Enter Gordon Janow, who brought his eclectic background of writing, business and many years of traveling through Asia, to galvanize Alpine Ascents as a business and mindset.
 This led to other strategic and opportune partnerships with old climbing friends such as Vernon Tejas, Peter Athans, and Jose Luis Peralvo, as well as recruiting, developing and training a host of younger guides that eventually became the core of the Alpine Ascents guiding staff.

 The office staff, not to be outdone, put the expertise of Matt Lepisto, followed in recent years by Chris Thalman, Jonathon Spitzer, Mary Brown, and Gary Harrington, along with Todd and Gordon, to the task of creating and organizing all that manifests the visions of guides and climbers alike.
 Many of the original members are with us today, keeping it a jovial and enthusiastic (bordering on obsessive) team.